adambard/learnxinyminutes-docs/java.html.markdown

         // Float - Single-precision 32-bit IEEE 754 Floating Point
         float fooFloat = 234.5f;
-        // f is used to denote that this variable value is of type float;
+        // f or F is used to denote that this variable value is of type float;
         // otherwise it is treated as double.

         // Double - Double-precision 64-bit IEEE 754 Floating Point